 Tree data was derived from the Bininda-Emonds et al. (2007) mammalian supertree.
 Polytomies were resolved by assigning a branch length of 0.1 Ma in these instances, which sufficiently differentiated a given shared node into several independent nodes while minimizing the effect of altering the branch lengths on the ancestral state reconstruction results.
-This alteration proved necessary, as branch lengths of 0 resulted in errors in the REML calculations.
+This alteration proved necessary, as branch lengths of 0 resulted in computational errors in the REML calculations.

 The REML produced 298 total ancestral CCs with the following distribution by order: Artiodactlya (n=24), Carnivora (n=156), Cetacea (n=31), Perissodactyla (n=8), Primates (n=75).